jhrcook/100DaysOfPython/README.md

 **Day 47 - December 07, 2019:**
 I finished the section on SVMs by playing around with linear, polynomial, and kernelized methods.
+I continued on to the next chapter covering decision trees in the evening.
+There, I learned how to train and visualize a simple decision tree classifier.